Abdullah007noman/sorting-algorithm/README.md

 * Initialization: Before the first iteration (i = 0), the subarray arr[0..-1] is empty and trivially sorted.

 * Maintenance: During each iteration, the algorithm finds the smallest element in the unsorted portion of the array (arr[i..n-1]) and swaps it with arr[i].
-This ensures that arr[i] is now in its correct position in the sorted portion of the array.
+This confirms that arr[i] is now in its correct position in the sorted portion of the array.

-* Termination: When the outer loop completes (i = n-1), the subarray arr[0..n-2] is sorted, and the last element arr[n-1] is already in its correct position.
+* Termination: When the outer loop completes (i = n-1), the subarray arr[0..n-2] is sorted and the last element arr[n-1] is already in its correct position.
 Thus, the entire array is sorted.

 Since the loop invariant holds before the loop starts, after each iteration, and upon termination, Selection Sort correctly sorts the input array.

 ## 3.Bubble Sort
 Description:
-Bubble Sort is a simple comparison-based sorting algorithm.
-It repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-This process is repeated until the list is sorted.
+Bubble Sort refers to a very simplistic comparison sorting algorithm that repeatedly traverses the entire list, comparing two adjacent elements and swapping them if they are found to be in the wrong order.
+That is done until the list is sorted.

 ## Time Complexity<br />
 Worst-case: O(n²)